 Now moisten the mix by standing the punnet in a shallow water bath, and allow the moisture to percolate up to the surface of the mix from below.

 Label the punnet with the name and date sown.

-Keep punnet moist by misting surface from a water spray bottle.
+Continue to keep the punnet moist by misting the surface from a water spray bottle.